soo-h/DASweepDetect/README.md

 # USAGE

-The identification and classification of the selective sweep is completed by performing the following 6 steps in sequence:
+The identification and classification of the selective sweeps are completed by performing the following six steps in sequence:

 - step1.
-Data simulation
+Simulate training dataset
 - step2.
-Simulation data feature engineering
+Feature engineering for simulated training dataset
 - step3.
-Real genome data feature engineering
+Feature engineering for real genomic dataset
 - step4.
 Data annotation
 - step5.
 Model training
 - step6.
 Predict

-**Note: example files can be downloaded from https://data.mendeley.com/datasets/vdg2nbpc4j**
+**Note: the demo input/output files are readily accessible at https://data.mendeley.com/datasets/vdg2nbpc4j**

-## Data simulation
+## Step1.Simulate dataset for model training
-Use `simu` function to generate  simulation data based on real genome data.
+Use `simu` function to generate  simulated training data based on real genome data.

 We put the compiled binary package of `discoal` into the code repository and complete the data simulation by calling `discoal ` software.
 If you need to recompile, download it from the link below and recompile it: